sections in the article

-- inriver Integration Framework (IIF) for outbound integrations - Returns data using a common Integration Model instead of the customer's unique Marketing Model.
+- inriver Integration Framework (IIF) for outbound integrations - Returns data using a common Integration Model instead of the customer's unique Elastic Data Model.
 Ideal for building adapters, assisting with headless eCommerce, exporting to storefronts, and for larger customer integrations.
 Writing extensions using the IIF requires C# programming, but the IIF Connect API offers some functions over HTTP.
 Read more in this article.

 There is also the xConnect API which the Content Store is built upon.
 However, this is not really an option as the REST API provides much more flexibility.
 As the Content Store capability evolves, this API will be deprecated.

 The best approach to use varies from customer to customer, and maybe even from integration to integration.
 There are many factors that need to be taken into consideration including but not limited to the size and skill of your development team and the tools and systems that you use.

 The choice of tools might also differ depending on your needs and where you are in the PIM process.

 Below is a list of example scenarios you might run into: